career decision

 Soft skills

-The following below is a list of common soft skills:
+The following below is a list of common soft skills every job requires:

-2. Work ethic - can do attitude, work does not have to be a chore.
+2. Work ethic - willingness to work, work does not have to be a chore.

-3. Flexibility - priorities change, the willingness to accommodate changes.
+3. Flexibility - priorities change, the willingness to accommodate changes is important.

 4. Adaptability - world of work is constantly changing, change with it or wither and die.